jintekc/did-btc1-js-0/README.md

 ## Usage

-The use the @did-btc1/method package in your own project, install it using your fave package manager.
+To use the @did-btc1/method package in your own project, install it using your favorite package manager.

 ```sh
 pnpm install @did-btc1/{common,cryptosuite,key-pair,method}